Government Advertising Campaigns

 NSW

-In NSW, there is a legislative and policy framework in place for all state government advertising.
+In NSW, a legislative and policy framework governs all state government advertising.

-Section 7 (1) of the Government Advertising Act 2011 No 35 requires that a cost-benefit analysis of a NSW Government advertising campaign is carried out before the campaign commences if the cost of that campaign is likely to exceed $1,000,000.
+Under Section 7 (1) of the Government Advertising Act 2011 No 35, a cost-benefit analysis is required for any NSW Government advertising campaign if the cost of that campaign is likely to exceed $1,000,000.

 Guidance for undertaking cost-benefit analysis of advertising campaigns includes: